 Struggling to connect theory and data?
 A simpler way to approach your discussion chapter

-When you try to bring everything together, the writing can start sounding a bit awkward.
+When you try to bring everything together, the writing can start sounding a bit awkward and then, oh dear, it’s in different corners of the room again.

-What you are trying to do here is to work out which ideas help explain what you are seeing in the data, and how far those explanations actually take you.
+To work out which ideas help explain what you are seeing in the data, and how far those explanations actually take you

 Two questions are particularly useful here: